 Inverted, in that from the point of view of the Digimon, humans are Starfish Aliens.
 When Sora explains that on Earth there are hundred of kids, Biyomon visualizes hundreds and hundred of Soras.
 Later, Patamon states how weird humans are to Digimon.

 There are also three "alternate" attributes: Free, Variable, and Unknown.
 Free and Variable exist independently of the original three-point system (read: they tie with everything).
 The Variable attribute is connected directly to Hybrid Digimon, while the Free Attribute appears to be connected to Armor Digimon.
-The Unknown Attribute has been connected to Apocalymon, The Diablomon line, Gizmon: XT, and Yggdrasil 7D6.
+The Unknown Attribute (which dominates everything) has been connected to Apocalymon, The Diablomon line, Gizmon: XT, and Yggdrasil 7D6.
 There are a few heroic Unknown Attribute Digimon, too, however: Culumon and Shoutmon, for example.

 There are also Digital Monsters who lack attributes.
 Mostly, they're Baby Digimon, but this also applies to the D-Reaper and its Agents, NEO, and Ultimate Chaosmon.